-There is no doubt that the best way to improve your pull-up numbers is to do a lot of pull-ups.
-There are many different ways to achieve that goal and of them is the ladder system.
-This method has been popularized by Pavel Tsatsouline but the first to do it remains unknown.
+One of the best ways to improve your pull-up numbers is to do a lot of pull-ups.
+There are many different ways to achieve this goal.
+One of them is the ladder system.

-However, you can also do it by yourself, just make sure that you keep the rest periods short – 1-3 minutes for the first ladder and 3-5 minutes for the next ladders.
+The rest periods should be relatively short – 1-3 minutes for the first ladder and 3-5 minutes for the next ladders.

-It depends on how often you train and what other exercises you do.
-Extensive pull-up workouts should not be done more than three times a week.
-Also, you should’t do other exercises for your back except maybe for some lower back work.
-Otherwise the chances of over-training the small joints around the elbow and the wrist are quite high.
+High volume pull-up workouts should not be done more than three times a week.
+Also, you shouldn’t do other exercises for your back except for maybe deadlifts.
+Otherwise, the chances of over-training the small joints around the elbow and the wrist are quite high.

 Of course, but don’t expect to develop the back of a pro by doing pull-ups.
 You will definetely seem some lat growth, though.